Frequently Asked Questions about Financial Aid

 What determines whether or not a student qualifies for financial aid?

-All financial aid grants are based on financial need.
-Each request for aid is assessed individually; Brookwood uses SSS (School and Student Service) to process financial data.
+All financial aid grants are based on demonstrated financial need.
+Each request for aid is assessed individually; Brookwood uses School and Student Services by NAIS (SSS) to process financial data.
 The need assessment is based on family income and certain expenses, assets and liabilities, family size, parents’ age and the number of children attending tuition charging schools.
 Each year families qualify for more financial aid than is available.
 Those families who do not receive aid will be placed on the financial aid wait list according to the family’s request.

 After receiving a financial aid grant, do we need to reapply each year?